• Skip to primary navigation

 For any content issues please Contact Us.

-An Ohio cerebral palsy lawyer is an expert in birth injuries, disabilities, and medical malpractice.
-If your child has cerebral palsy and you suspect medical negligence caused the disorder, you need a lawyer who can give you the best possible chance of winning justice.
+Contact an Ohio cerebral palsy lawyer if your child has cerebral palsy and you suspect medical negligence caused the disorder.
+The right lawyer can give you the best possible chance of getting justice and compensation.
 An experienced attorney may also be able to help you if your child has faced discrimination.

 With a diagnosis of cerebral palsy, you may feel overwhelmed.
 You want to do the best for your child but don’t know where to start.
 However, keep in mind that your child’s disability could be a result of medical malpractice, and you could be entitled to substantial damages.